FHA to Tighten Credit, Appraisal Rules

 The FHA announced no plans to raise its 3.5 percent minimum down payment on mortgages it insures, currently one of the lowest available following the collapse of credit markets last fall.
 That low down payment is a major factor in the increasing popularity of FHA loans, which made up to nearly one-quarter of all U.S. mortgages currently issued, up from approximately 2 percent only three years ago.

-As the popularity of FHA mortgage has increased, so have the credit ratings of its borrowers.
+As the popularity of FHA mortgages has increased, so have the credit ratings of its borrowers.
 CNN reported that the average credit score of FHA borrowers is now 690, compared to 630 in 2007, with only 7.5 percent of all FHA mortgage borrowers having credit scores below 620, compared to 50 percent two years ago.